 Final thoughts on street art in Perth

-There you have it – some of the best street art in Perth and some more questionable pieces of art, littered around the city.
+There you have it – some of the best street art in Perth and some more questionable sculptures, littered around the city.

 I have to say, I had an exceptionally great time writing this post and feel that in a really twisted way, it’s my love letter to Perth.